Bodigrim/acme-php-types/README.md

 acme-php-types
 ==============

-Everyone knows that Haskell type system is too strict and dull for real world applications.
+Everyone knows that Haskell type system is too restrictive and dull for real world applications.
 Millions of users cannot be wrong: hail to industrial-strength PHP typing, now in Haskell!

 For years Haskell developers were bursting with envy, looking at the easy-as-a-pie type juggling in PHP.
 But today you can do all these amazing stuff yourself: